Modeling Image-Caption Rating from Comparative Judgments: Results

 \section{Results}

-This section presents the quantitative findings based on the three research questions.
-We first compare the regression and comparative models (RQ1), then examine the same-image caption comparison setting (RQ2), and finally report the results of the human evaluation study (RQ3).
+This section presents the quantitative findings based on the three research questions addressed in this study.
+We first compare the regression and comparative models (RQ1), then examine the same-image caption comparison setting (RQ2), and finally report the results of the human evaluation (RQ3).